SwapNest-Official/SwapNest/README.md

 **Built with ❤️ for the campus community**

-*UniBay - Where campus commerce meets modern technology*
+*SwapNest - Where campus commerce meets modern technology*